-Over the last three years since starting the Sledge Hockey Experience I have had to deal with stress headaches on a few occasions and when I chat with people about it, they always want to know how I dealt with it and what I learned from the experience.
+Over the last few years since starting the Sledge Hockey Experience I have had to deal with stress headaches on a few occasions and when I chat with people about it, they always want to know how I dealt with it and what I learned from the experience.

 At the worst of times I was in to see my doctor.
 I tried medication, had an MRI scan on my brain at one point, but in the end it just came down to understanding that I was trying to manage a huge volume of work and needed to give myself some space (and time) to heal so that I could reapproach the work I had.

 After getting through some very challenging times I have learned a few things:

 - That I am resilient (to learn more about creating resilience in your own life, click here)

 - That I keep getting better at managing stress